Ask the Experts: All Questions

 The 2023 CDC recommendation is for all adults to have a triple panel screen for hepatitis B at least once in a lifetime.
 If the healthcare worker has never been screened, it would be ideal to do the triple panel screen in this situation.

 Yes.
-However, data are limited on the safety and immunogenicity effects when Heplisav-B or PreHevbrio is interchanged with HepB from other manufacturers.
+However, data are limited on the safety and immunogenicity effects when Heplisav-B is interchanged with HepB from other manufacturers.
 When feasible, the same manufacturer’s vaccines should be used to complete the series.
 However, vaccination should not be deferred when the manufacturer of the previously administered vaccine is unknown or when the vaccine from the same manufacturer is unavailable.

-The 2-dose (4 weeks apart) HepB series only applies when both doses in the series consist of Heplisav-B. Series consisting of a combination of 1 dose of Heplisav-B and a vaccine from a different manufacturer should consist of 3 total vaccine doses and should adhere to the 3-dose schedule minimum intervals of 4 weeks between dose 1 and 2, 8 weeks between dose 2 and 3, and 16 weeks between dose 1 and 3.
+The 2-dose (4 weeks apart) complete HepB series only applies when both doses in the series consist of Heplisav-B. Series consisting of a combination of 1 dose of Heplisav-B and a vaccine from a different manufacturer should consist of 3 total vaccine doses and should adhere to the 3-dose schedule minimum intervals of 4 weeks between dose 1 and 2, 8 weeks between dose 2 and 3, and 16 weeks between dose 1 and 3.
 Doses administered at less than the minimum interval should be repeated.
-However, any series containing 2 doses of Heplisav-B administered at least 4 weeks apart is valid, even if the patient received a single earlier dose from another manufacturer.
+However, any series containing 2 doses of Heplisav-B administered at least 4 weeks apart is valid, even if the patient received an earlier dose from another manufacturer.

 In clinical trials of Novavax COVID-19 Vaccine, pain or tenderness at the injection site was the most frequently reported local reaction among vaccine recipients; redness and swelling were reported less frequently.
 Fatigue, headache, and muscle pain were the most commonly reported systemic reactions.
 Most symptoms were mild to moderate in severity and resolved within 1 to 3 days.
 Overall, symptoms were more frequent in people ages 18 through 64 years compared to people ages 65 years and older and more frequent after dose 2 than dose 1.